spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/scalable-application-infrastructure.md

 * `w` — weight of queue.

-> :warning: In case of insufficient pool size notification must be sent. ===
+> :warning: In case of insufficient pool size notification must be sent. === Sent by what?
+Sent to who?

-### RAM distribution
+## RAM distribution

-To exclude runtime memory limit issues, the memory allocated to each worker must be also managed.
+To exclude runtime memory limit issues, the memory allocated to each worker must be also managed. === Managed by what?

 The amount of RAM available for workers is calculated based on `memory_get_usage();` and `ini_get('memory_limit');` and distributed evenly.
 Formula: